Meeting Time: September 24, 2020 at 5:30pm PDT

 • Default_avatar

-Ronald Costa over 3 years ago
+Ronald Costa about 4 years ago

 I support the appeal to disallow retail cannabis sales and add the following comment: When the classrooms at St Joseph school are in use, you can smell the smoke in the classrooms from people in or around the cannabis facility smoking it.
 The facility is way too close to the school and should not be there The City rules for the dispensary call for 600 feet of clearance it and a school and it is within about 30 feet which isn't far enough. converting the facility to retail use will create a much higher density of cannabis users which will exacerbate the problem; consequently, I an against using it for the retail dispensing of cannabis.